koalalorenzo/blog/content/posts/202206-steam-deck-overlayfs/index.md

 # Not the first player
-The Steam Deck uses an immutable filesystem: as deeply described in [this article](https://www.svenknebel.de/posts/2022/5/2/), the root filesystem (`/`) is mounted as read-only, while other directories are mounted as OverlayFS, and the home directory is read/write, allowing some persistency.
+The Steam Deck uses an immutable filesystem: as deeply described in [this article](https://www.svenknebel.de/posts/2022/5/2/), the root filesystem (`/`) is mounted as read-only with BTRFS, while other directories are mounted as OverlayFS, and the home directory is read/write, allowing some persistency.

 I have seen this design in Embedded Linux and ChromeOS: the user's configurations, apps, and files are stored in a different partition,